mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
-before I implement the ParticleSystem class, I want to implement a RangeF class, which is a distributable way of considering a random number in a range.
+before I implement the ParticleSystem class, I want to implement a `RangeF` class, which is a distributable way of considering a random number in a range.

-`scene`
+If I don't want a random range, I should just be able to use a single value as a constant.
+This creates a range with no domain, which costs pointless multiplication and addition to calculate.
+But because the extra math is done on initialization, optimizing it is not a high priority.

+let's get to the particle system.

+## ParticleSystem

+### scene
 src/MrV/GameEngine/ParticleSystem.cs
 ```
 using MrV.Geometry;